tholonia/iching_cli/book/v2/markdown/hexagram_24.md

 Its journey began with the tender push of the seedling through the darkness, a measured emergence into the realm of light.
 With every inch, it claimed its shape against the winds of self-doubt.
 Here, the earth itself shaped its will, guiding roots in a labyrinthine dance through uncertain paths.

-The seedling’s ascent was halted by an unforeseen barrier—a stubborn stone, vast and immovable, daring the sprout to find another route.
+The seedling’s ascent was halted by an unforeseen barrier, a stubborn stone, vast and immovable, daring the sprout to find another route.
 Conflict sharpened its resolve, coaxing the tender green into a steely tendril that sought the path less traveled.

 With patience, the seedling grew, its first leaves unfurling like ancient scrolls under the watchful gaze of the sun.
-In the pondering light, it found a voice—a harmony with the wind's soft argument, a mastery of its own purpose.
+In the pondering light, it found a voice, a harmony with the wind's soft argument, a mastery of its own purpose.

 Finally, as it blossomed into a sapling, transcending the limits of its form, it joined the towering chorus of the forest, whispering ancient truths to the sky.
 Its story was one of transformation, a testament to the cycles that nurture new beginnings, inviting each to rise from the fertile darkness into the pulsating light of existence.